vishalrathourr/WhatsApp-Chat-Analyzer/README.md

 2. Upload your WhatsApp chat export text file (typically named `chat.txt`).

-3. Select the *All* or *Select any specific user* and Click on the **Show Analysis** button you're interested in, and the tool will generate the corresponding statistics and visualizations.
+3. Select the *"All"* or *"Select any specific user"* and Click on the **Show Analysis** button you're interested in, and the tool will generate the corresponding statistics and visualizations.

-4. You can see the generated visualizations and reports.
+4. Now you can see the generated visualizations and reports.

 ## Project Structure